 Beaches in Bayahibe

 Bayahibe has two public beaches, Bayahibe Beach and Dominicus Beach.
-Both offer very clear water with a turquoise color.
+Both offer very clear water with a turquoise color and a couple of things to do.
 You even have some off-the-beach snorkeling opportunities, even it isn’t anything spectacular.

 Where to stay at Bayahibe Beach: Hilton La Romana is the only accommodation at Bayahibe Beach.
 Depending on your travel group, you can either book the family section* or the adults-only hotel*.
 It is one of the best and most popular Bayahibe all-inclusive resorts.